 How much do you love football?
 No, really, how much?
-Are you a face-painter?
+Are you a face painter?
 Do you cry when you see your team's favorite stars from yesteryear as old men?
 Do you cry when your favorite team screws up yet another draft?
-Are you commissioner of your fantasy league?
+Are you the commissioner of your fantasy league?

 If you said "yes" to all of the above (or any of the above), then the Pro Football Hall of Fame's annual Enshrinement Festival will likely be your heaven on earth.
 This is a veritable fantasy camp for fans of all things pigskin and is absolutely worth the roughly 60-mile day trip from Cleveland to Canton, the unofficial capital of professional football.

 - Before you do anything else, make sure you visit the Hall of Fame, itself.
 The entire football world - fans, former stars, current players and TV personalities - converges on Canton for this massive multi-day affair, but don't get distracted.
 There's memorabilia galore; new, lively interactive exhibits that put you right into the game; and there's the Hall of Fame Gallery, home to the bronze bust of all 30+ (and counting!) players and coaches who have been enshrined since the charter members were inducted in 1963.

 - The Enshrinement Ceremony, held at the legendary Tom Benson Hall of Fame Stadium, is the emotional center of the entire event.
 Watch the year's inductees be welcomed by their gold-jacketed predecessors.
 Watch 300-pound grown men break down as they hug their families, ex-teammates and former idols.
 Watch them talk about their inspirations and who helped lead them on their journey to Canton.
 Maybe have a cry, yourself.
 We won't tell.

 What Else To Do: